eeditiones/tei-publisher-faq/content/annotations/git/configuration.md

 tags: ["git", "tuttle", "github","gitlab","configuration"]
 weight: 3
 ---

+If Tuttle is integrated within another application like e.g. TEI Publisher the configuration needs to be added to `modules/config.xqm` in the TEI Publisher instance.

-Tuttle is configured in `modules/config.xqm` in the TEI Publisher instance.
+Otherwise for running Tuttle in 'Git to DB' mode Tuttle is configured in `modules/config.xqm` in the TEI Publisher instance.

 Below is an example configuration that shows an example for either Github and Gitlab.
 Due to the